iAnamikaSingh/Spotify-Clone/README.md

 - Music player controls

-⚠️ **Note:** This is a front-end design only — no JavaScript functionality for actual music playback is included.
+⚠️ **Note:** This is a front-end design only — no JavaScript functionality is present for this project.